althomi3/flutterWeighliftingJournal/README.md

 ## No Separate Service Class
 The data service is integrated in the form controller and a separate data model.
 Due to the simplicity of the data handling, the decision was made to not create a separate service.
 If the app were to be expanded, it would be wise to separate concerns and separate the data handling into its own service class.

-# Limitations and Learnings
-## Model for Training Set Entries
-It was attempted to create a model that represents the variables used for each form entry.
-However, due to more sophisticated handling of the card in the edit screen, working with the model escalated complexity to a level where the downsides overweighed the benefit.
-A learning is that there are limits of global handling in terms of complexity.

 ## Outlook and Improvement Opportunities
 Due to the limited scope of this project, there are improvement opportunities.
 Some examples are: